system76/docs/content/new-web-infrastructure.md

 ### 2. Do you have a Pop!\_OS or Ubuntu Live USB?

 A Live USB can be used as a rescue disk.
-This will provide us an outside OS environment to access your installed system, potentially rescue files that have not been backed up, or quickly reinstall the OS if necessary.
+This will provide you with an outside OS environment to access your installed system, potentially rescue files that have not been backed up, or quickly reinstall the OS if necessary.

 We have an article to guide you through creating [Live USBs here.](/articles/live-disk)

+The default Pop!\_OS install also has a recovery partition that provides the same purpose as a Live USB drive.
+Accessing the recovery partition is covered [here.](https://support.system76.com/articles/pop-recovery)

 ## Local repair and upgrades

-We offer techincal documenation (tech-docs such as service manuals) in this [article](/articles/guides).
+We offer techincal documentation such as service manuals in this [article](/articles/guides).

 ## Common Issue Sources